 MN350 Action will be marshalling advocacy and inviting supporters to contact legislators to support or oppose several bills:

-Two anti-protest bills promote the legally dubious concept of “vicarious liability” — or what MN350 Action and other opponents call “guilty by association.”
-These chilling and patently unconstitutional measures have been introduced in the House and are expected to make appearances in the Senate.
-They would classify as a felony, with significant fines and prison terms, entering or being found on the site of “a critical public service facility, utility, or pipeline . . . with the intent to disrupt the construction, operation, or provision of services by the facility, utility, or pipeline.”
+Anti-protest bills promote the legally dubious concept of “vicarious liability” — or what MN350 Action and other opponents call “guilty by association.”
+These chilling and patently unconstitutional measures have been introduced in the House and Senate (HF 129/SF 1378).

 The far-right American Legislative Exchange Council, a front group for fossil fuel interests, is the behind-the-scenes source of these bills.
 Almost identical versions have been passed in several other states.
 Similar measures have been introduced and defeated in Minnesota during previous sessions.
-The explicit criminalization of disrupting construction is new this session and quite obviously targets Line 3 protestors.
-The bills also seek to impose significant fines on “conspiring” organizations, relying on vague and legally dubious definitions.
+The explicit criminalization of everyone found “trespassing” being held responsible for any “damage” quite obviously targets Line 3 protestors and water protectors.

 Existing Minnesota law already adequately covers penalties for damaging critical infrastructure.
-This is a dangerous and blatant attempt to significantly lower the threshold for prosecution of peaceful protesters.
+This is a dangerous and blatant attempt to significantly lower the threshold for prosecution of peaceful protesters and organizations like MN350 who support civic engagement.
 It also works to criminalize free speech and assembly rights of Indigenous water protectors and other Minnesotans who oppose pipelines and other fossil fuel infrastructure.
 It would intimidate protesters and inhibit legitimate protest.

 MN350 Action has long supported Clean Cars Minnesota, a common-sense proposal from the Minnesota Pollution Control Agency that would, among other things, reduce air pollution in our communities, lower greenhouse gas emissions, and pave the way for more efficient gas cars as well as vehicles that run on carbon-free electricity.
 Win-win-win, right?
 Well, while you may have heard about the initiative’s promise, a group of state senators and representatives are currently attempting to gut this rule, and they’re supported by the Minnesota Auto Dealers Association.